 Were you arrested or do you think that you might be under investigation for a second degree assault in Minnesota?
 Make sure you contact the Barry Hogen Law before saying anything to authorities.

 Our firm can conduct an independent investigation of your incident and work to help you achieve the most favorable possible outcome that results in the fewest possible consequences.
-You can have our Minneapolis Assault Defense Attorney provide a complete evaluation of your case as soon as you call (612) 338-5545 or fill out an online contact form to set up a free consultation.
+You can have our Minneapolis Assault Defense Attorney provide a complete evaluation of your case as soon as you call (612) 338-5545 or fill out an online contact form to set up an initial consultation.

 Second Degree Assault Laws in Minnesota